Deacetylcephalosporin-C acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and deacetylcephalosporin C, whereas its two products are CoA and cephalosporin C.
+The two substrates of this enzyme are deacetylcephalosporin C and acetyl coenzyme A. Its products are cephalosporin C and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:deacetylcephalosporin-C O-acetyltransferase.
 Other names in common use include acetyl-CoA:deacetylcephalosporin-C acetyltransferase, DAC acetyltransferase, cefG, deacetylcephalosporin C acetyltransferase, acetyl coenzyme A:DAC acetyltransferase, acetyl-CoA:DAC acetyltransferase, CPC acetylhydrolase, acetyl-CoA:DAC O-acetyltransferase, and DAC-AT.
-This enzyme participates in penicillin and cephalosporin biosynthesis.
+This enzyme catalyses the final step in the conversion of penicillin N to cephalosporin C. The industrial production of cephalosporin C in Acremonium chrysogenum has led to optimisation of this enzyme pathway.